AtlasWHHV/GeneratorPlots/README.md

 `PlotGeneratorQuantities`

-The output will be in created in a folder called "SubDir" in the first "MyAnalysis" folder.
+The output will be created in a folder called "SubDir" in the first "MyAnalysis" folder.